NguyenTuanMi/MV-SAM3D/README.md

 ## Quickstart

-Put images of an object captured in multi view inside the data folder. (e.g: data/your-scene-name/images).
+Put images/image of an object captured in multi view inside the data folder. (e.g: data/your-scene-name/images).

 ### Preprocessing with SAM3 to obtain masks
 ```bash